 Applicants must be able to follow a postgraduate curriculum in both the French and English languages as the programme involves a year of study in London and a year of study in Paris.

 Please note: You must have successfully completed the UCL year (year one) in order to progress to year two in Paris.

 If your education has not been conducted in the English language, you will be expected to demonstrate evidence of an adequate level of English proficiency.

 The English language level for this programme is: Standard.

 Further information can be found on our English language requirements page.

 Months of entry

-This international programme is offered by three of Europe's most prestigious centres of research and teaching in cognitive studies and neuroscience: UCL, Université Pierre et Marie Curie, and Ecole Normale Supérieure, now part of Sorbonne University (Paris).
+This international programme is offered by three of Europe's most prestigious centres of research and teaching in cognitive studies and neuroscience: UCL, Université Pierre et Marie Curie (part of Sorbonne University), and Ecole Normale Supérieure.
 Students design an individualised programme of study, exploring multidisciplinary perspectives.

 Students on this programme benefit not only from the high-quality teaching and training available through the UCL Institute of Neurology, but also through our partners in Paris.